zigg17/binary_classification/malaria-id/readme.md

 </div>

 ### Future directions:
 * Now that I have access to more diagnostic criteria, I want to begin to tune the model accordingly.
-In this circumstance, where false negatives have a much more drastic outcomes, I want to tune the model to minimize false negatives.
-While this may increase production of false positives, the outcomes are far less impactful.
+In this circumstance, false negatives have a much more drastic outcomes, an undiagnosed patient is a patient who would miss vital treatments and further disease spread.
+With this in mind, I want to incur data manipulations prior to the testing phase that bias the model in a direction that minimizes false negatives.
+While this will increase the likelihood of false positives, a false positive would have less dire consequences.